Oxford MedSoc is here to ensure you have a great time at medical school. Here's what we do:

 We can't wait to see you all soon!

 As part of Entz, MedSoc arranges speakers to come in to give lectures, panels, discussions and symposiums that extend beyond what we learn in Medical School.
-By inviting prominent clinicians and authors - last year we had Henry Marsh who wrote “Do No Harm”, Ben Goldacre, and Nick Curzen (a consultant interventional cardiologist with an active research team) we hope to entertain, inform and inspire the fascination with medicine we all have.
+By inviting prominent clinicians and authors - in the last few years we’ve had Henry Marsh who wrote “Do No Harm”, Ben Goldacre, and Nick Curzen (a consultant interventional cardiologist with an active research team) - we hope to entertain, inform and inspire the fascination with medicine we all have.
 Our role also involves, to some extent, highlighting slightly alternative career prospects or ideas, such as when we invited David Nutt - a drug policy chief and activist for legalisation, or even misunderstood parts of health, such as when we invited Russell Foster - a leading sleep scientist.
 In addition to this we are planning on working collaboratively with the various other societies in the university, those like PPESoc, Doctors of the World and Amnesty International to deliver events where the intersection of healthcare and other factors can be dissected.
-Rest assured that this year will be a productive one in MedSoc, and our speakers’ rep Sam Farrar would love to hear your opinions on who you would like to hear from in the future.
-He can be contacted at firstname.lastname@example.org, and would love to hear from you!
+Rest assured that this year will be a productive one in MedSoc, we would love to hear your opinions on who you would like to hear from in the future!

-This year's MedSoc welfare reps are: Charlotte Rose, a second year medic from Magdalen College and Aoife Lyford, another second year medic from St. Peter’s College.
+This year's MedSoc welfare reps are: Magda Chmura, a third year medic from St Catharine’s College, and Gautham Rao, a second year medic from St. Peter’s College.
 We’d like to give you a quick summary of how we as welfare reps can help you to have a great time studying Medicine at Oxford.
 Although studying Medicine is an amazing and enjoyable experience, it is completely normal to have times when you feel overwhelmed, confused or just not great.
 In times like these it is important to have someone to talk to and that’s where we come in!
 We’re both here for a chat or to answer questions about anything, no matter how big or small!
 We are available through Facebook, email or in person and we will try to get back to you or arrange a time to meet as soon as we can.
 From worries about workload to confusing topics or even advice on good self-care, we’re here to talk about anything!

 As this year’s MedSoc welfare reps, we will: